sntnjerry/SanatanTime/README.md

 # SanatanTime

-Java module for converting the currently used christian system time to historic and vedic sanatan system time.
+Java module for converting the currently used Christian System Time to historic and vedic Sanatan System Time.

 ## Concept